-When students are looking for a college, one important consideration is whether it is accredited.
-Colleges and universities are awarded accreditation after successfully undergoing a voluntary external review by a private accrediting agency to evaluate the quality of the institution and how effectively the institution is meeting its stated mission.
+When students look for a college, one important consideration is whether it is accredited.
+Colleges and universities are awarded accreditation after successfully undergoing a voluntary external review by a private accrediting agency to evaluate the quality of their institution and how effectively they are meeting their stated mission.
 While the evaluation criteria among accrediting agencies tend to be similar—measuring such areas as expected student achievement, curriculum, and faculty—not all forms of accreditation are equal.
 Most accredited colleges and universities are divided into two basic types: regional or national accreditation.
 What’s the difference?

-Since 1993, Maranatha has been accredited by the Higher Learning Commission, part of the North Central Association of Colleges and Schools (www.ncahigherlearningcommission.org.
-Ph: 312-263-0456).
+Since 1993, Maranatha has been accredited by The Higher Learning Commission.
 This regional accrediting organization focuses on quality improvement and encourages Maranatha to accomplish its mission.
 Accredited public, private, and Christian colleges and universities accept degrees earned at Maranatha as a foundation for graduate studies and accept credits earned for transfer.
 Maranatha chose regional over national accreditation for two reasons.
-First, national accreditation tends to be very prescriptive; there are specific requirements concerning curriculum, faculty standards, etc. North Central is more flexible and allows the schools to establish and maintain their own identity.
-Second, the faith-based accrediting agencies routinely interject “faith” exercises into their meetings and expectations, something the regional agencies do not do.
-Maranatha has no desire to participate in religious activities with the non-Baptist, nonfundamentalist schools in the faith-based accrediting agencies.
+First, national accreditation tends to be very prescriptive; there are specific requirements concerning curriculum, faculty standards, etc. The Higher Learning Commission is more flexible and allows the schools to establish and maintain their own identity.
+Second, faith-based accrediting agencies routinely interject “faith” exercises into their meetings and expectations, something the regional agencies do not do.
+Maranatha has no desire to participate in religious activities with the non-Baptist, non-fundamentalist schools in the faith-based accrediting agencies.
 (Note: Although this has not been the case, if at any point we would have to compromise our mission to maintain accreditation, we certainly would give up our regional accreditation.
 While accreditation is valuable for our students, maintaining our mission is paramount.)

 Recently a number of fundamental Christian colleges have pursued accreditation.
 We believe this is a good thing and rejoice in the successes of these sister institutions and believe their decisions will benefit both their current students and graduates.
 Each college or university makes these important choices guided by their history and values.
 We respect their choices and value their friendship.

-To ensure your child enrolls in an institution accredited by a U.S.-recognized accrediting organization, check the list at this website: www.chea.org/pdf/CHEA_USDE_AllAccred.pdf.
+To ensure a student enrolls in an institution accredited by a U.S.-recognized accrediting organization, check this list.

 Accreditation is a multifaceted issue.
 If accreditation is an important factor in your college choice, you should carefully ask questions of independent sources regarding types and effectiveness of various accrediting organizations.